mattwang44/ML-DL-practice/MLP_backprop_MATLAB/README.md

 The structure built by MATLAB has 2 layers (single hidden layer with 3 neurons).
 Backpropagation is built without automation tool.
 Use only 3 features in Iris dataset.
 L2-loss is used and 0/1 error rate on test set is shown.

-There are four acttivation functions can be used in the hidden layer and the output layer:
+There are four activation functions can be used in the hidden layer and the output layer:
  * "tanh": tanh
  * "sigmoid": sigmoid
  * "relu": ReLU